BMW Check Brake Fluid Level | Reset Brake Warning

 - Open the hood of your BMW by pulling the hood release under the dashboard.

 - Locate the plastic cover on the back of the engine.
-On older models, you can see the brake reservoir, but newer models have a plastic cover that needs to be removed.
+You can see the brake reservoir in older models, but newer models have a plastic cover that needs to be removed.
 This is known as microfilter housing.

 - Remove the rest of the plastic trim.
 Once the plastic trim is removed, you notice the brake fluid reservoir.